-- Revenues and other sources exceed expenses before depreciation and amortization and before capital outlays - The District expenditures authorized in the budget will help stimulate the economy in the San Diego region - Achieve operating revenue growth averaging a minimum of 3.0% - Manage growth at a disciplined cost structure - Proactively maintain facilities and infrastructure - Capital investment in the tidelands will provide significant, long-term economic benefits to the region and provide public improvements and infrastructure that will stimulate private investment in the tidelands, diversifying the District's revenue streams, and creating new jobs and opportunities for the region.
+- · Revenues and other sources exceed expenses before depreciation and amortization and before capital outlays - The District expenditures authorized in the budget will help stimulate the economy in the San Diego region - Manage growth at a disciplined cost structure - Proactively maintain facilities and infrastructure - Capital investment in the tidelands will provide significant, long-term economic benefits to the region and provide public improvements and infrastructure that will stimulate private investment in the tidelands, diversifying the District's revenue streams, and creating new jobs and opportunities for the region.
 Financial policies will enable the District to maintain its sound financial condition so that capital investment in the tidelands may continue.